ant-design/ant-design/docs/spec/layout/demo/aside-collapse.md

 ## en-US

 This pattern is used when the horizontal space is limited.
-Aside navigation is default to be collapsed, you can click the button at the bottom to expand it.
+By default, Aside navigation is collapsed.
+You can click the button at the bottom to expand it.

 ````__react
 import { Menu, Breadcrumb, Icon } from 'antd';